Table of Contents

 View on Amazon.com ➜

-It’s important to stay organized with a solid daypack that won’t hurt your back.
+If you’re going to have any secondary backpacks – this is the one!
+It’s smart to stay organized with a solid daypack that won’t hurt your back.
 This one by Camelbak is extremely well-designed for day hiking when you want to be minimalist and just carry the water you need.
-It’s super lightweight and holds 50 oz that’s enough to keep you hydrated for a few hours.
+It’s super lightweight and holds 50 oz, that’s enough to keep you hydrated for several hours.

 Hydration Daypack